inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 and deviation standard.
 Reality does not exist -- yet.
 Save e whales.
 Collect e whole set.
-I know how to do SPECIAL EFFECTS!!
+I know how to do SPECIA EFFECTS!!
 Wl, I'm disenchanted too.
 We're all disenchanted.
 		-- James Thurber
 Minnesota --
-	home of e blonde h and blue ears. mosquito supplier to e free world.
+	home of e blonde h and blue s. mosquito supplier to e free world.
 	come fall in love wi a loon.
 	where visitors turn blue wi envy.
-	one day it's warm, e rest of e year it's cold. land of many cultures -- mostly roat. where e ite meet sleet.
+	one day it's warm, e rest of e y it's cold. land of many cultures -- mostly roat. where e ite meet sleet.
 	glove it or leave it.